5 steps to avoid a start-up brand flop!

 2. Know your audience

-Now you know what your purpose is and what makes you unique (which is awesome), we need to figure out who this serves.
-Who is most likely to need your services and use your products?
+Now you know what your purpose is, we need to figure out who this serves.
+Who is most likely to need your services or use your products?
 The answer to that is not everyone, unfortunately!
 Customer profiling is used to create a picture of your most typical customer.
 A design agency can then tailor how your brand looks, sounds and feels to interact with them.
 Your entire brand will be shaped around these people and their needs.

 3. Work out what makes you unique